t-d-k/LibreCrypt/README.md

 ## coming soon
 New features in version 6.1

-* Fix security flaw in plausible deniability inherited from FreeOTFE (see http://DoxBox.eu/doxbox/plausible_deniability.html)
+* Fix security flaw in [plausible deniability](http://DoxBox.eu/doxbox/plausible_deniability.html) inherited from FreeOTFE
 * Prompts before connecting to the internet (issue 1)
 * Translations available
 * Ease of use improvements including automatically formatting a new Box